 1st QuIESCENT Workshop

-The first workshop of the QuIESCENT Arctic programme will take place on 4-5 April 2019 at the British Antarctic Survey (Cambridge, UK), thanks to the air Pollution in the Arctic: Climate, Environment, and Societies (PACES) initiative and the International Association of Meteorology and Atmospheric Sciences (IAMAS)
+The first workshop of the QuIESCENT Arctic programme took place on 4-5 April 2019 at the British Antarctic Survey (Cambridge, UK), thanks to the air Pollution in the Arctic: Climate, Environment, and Societies (PACES) initiative and the International Association of Meteorology and Atmospheric Sciences (IAMAS)

-Our inaugural workshop will bring together observational scientists and modellers to discuss the key challenges in quantifying the indirect effect in the Arctic.
-We will explore the role of local and distant aerosol sources in influencing cloud microphysics, with a focus on the effect of Arctic air pollution.
+Our inaugural workshop brought together observational scientists and modellers to discuss the key challenges in quantifying the indirect effect in the Arctic.
+We explored the role of local and distant aerosol sources in influencing cloud microphysics, with a focus on the effect of Arctic air pollution.

-This 2-day workshop will include presentations from each discipline represented.
-Prospective participants should propose what they feel the key outstanding challenges in quantifying Arctic aerosol-cloud interactions are in their field and how their work is addressing these concerns.
+This 2-day workshop included presentations from each discipline represented.
+Prospective participants proposed what they felt the key outstanding challenges in quantifying Arctic aerosol-cloud interactions are in their field and how their work is addressing these concerns.

-We welcome participants covering a wide range of expertise (ground-based, aircraft, satellite observations, and modelling); however, we would like to strongly encourage submissions from Early Career Researchers and scientists with interdisciplinary interests.
-Members of recent Arctic measurement campaigns are also encouraged to attend.
+We welcomed participants covering a wide range of expertise (ground-based, aircraft, satellite observations, and modelling); however, we strongly encouraged submissions from Early Career Researchers and scientists with interdisciplinary interests.
+Members of recent Arctic measurement campaigns were also encouraged to attend.

-The QuIESCENT workshop is free to attend thanks to support from the International Arctic Science Committee's Atmosphere Working Group.
-All workshop participants will have the opportunity to present in poster or oral formats.
+The QuIESCENT workshop was free to attend thanks to support from the International Arctic Science Committee's Atmosphere Working Group.
+All workshop participants had the opportunity to present in poster or oral formats.